-- A. A petition for appointment of temporary guardian must be a separate pleading and may not be filed prior to the filing of a petition for appointment of a general guardian. - B. The court will require a full bond from the temporary guardian of the estate unless waived for good cause. - C. The court will not consider the appointment of a temporary guardian ex parte unless proper showing is made by separate declaration and order as set forth at California Rules of Court, rule 7.1012.
-Upon granting of an ex parte temporary guardianship, a reconsideration hearing will be set if the petition for general guardianship is more than 30 days from date of temporary appointment order. - D. Upon request, a petition for temporary guardianship, may be "short set" by the Probate Business Office on the next available moving calendar.
-The petition will be set at a shortened date and time to allow five court days' notice to parties so entitled. - E. The filing fee required for petitions for temporary guardianship is due at filing in addition to the ex parte filing fee, if any.
+A. A petition for appointment of temporary guardian must be a separate pleading and may not be filed prior to the filing of a petition for appointment of a general guardian.

+B. The court will require a full bond from the temporary guardian of the estate unless waived for good cause.

+C. The court will not consider the appointment of a temporary guardian ex parte unless proper showing is made by separate declaration and order as set forth at California Rules of Court, rule 7.1012.
+Upon granting of an ex parte temporary guardianship, a reconsideration hearing will be set if the petition for general guardianship is more than 30 days from date of temporary appointment order.

+D. A petition for temporary guardianship, will be "short set" by the Probate Business Office on the next available moving calendar, unless a later date is specifically requested.
+The petition will be set at a shortened date and time to allow five court days' notice to parties so entitled.

+E. The filing fee required for petitions for temporary guardianship is due at filing in addition to the ex parte filing fee, if any.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2015; Rev. 1/1/2017)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2023)